AmmarYasserHassan/MERN/Introduction to JS.md

 ```
 ### Rest Operator

-The rest operator is similar to the spread operator as it allows to 'more easily' handle various input as parameters in a function.
+The rest operator is similar to the spread operator.
+It 'more easily' handles various inputs as parameters to a function.

 ```javascript
 const add1 = (nums) => {